How to Know If Your Job Is Your Calling

 A Practical Next Step

-If you are trying to figure out whether you are in the right place — or what the right place might look like — we built something for that.
+If you are trying to figure out whether you are in the right place — or what the right place might look like — that is what we built the Calling Test for.
+It gives you language and a framework for the questions you have been carrying, and a likely next step to bring to God in prayer.
+About 10 minutes.
+No email.
+No cost.

 What Is a Calling?
 A Biblical Guide to Finding Your Purpose